AlgoMaster Logo

 Set Algebra: Mutating Methods

-The point of a set type isn't just to deduplicate.
-It's to do set algebra.
+A set type is not only for deduplication; it also supports set algebra.
 HashSet<T> has four methods for the standard binary set operations, and they all mutate the set in place.

 MethodEquivalentWhat it does